Assess your business skills checklist

 Your business may benefit from a more structured approach to assessing where skills need to be improved:

-- A training needs analysis is an assessment, often in the form of a questionnaire, which will identify if a training need exists and, if so, what training would best address the skills gap.
+- A training needs analysis is an assessment, often in the form of a questionnaire, which identifies skills gaps and helps determine what training will address those gaps.

-- A skills audit will assess the skills a business needs to complete its day-to-day work now, but also what skills it may require under various future growth scenarios.
+- A skills audit assesses the skills a business needs to complete its day-to-day work now, but also what skills it may require under various future growth scenarios.

 Each of these can be performed in-house or with the help of a specialist training company.
 Read more about getting outside training help.